Ninja-Squad/ninja-squad.github.com/_posts/2014-02-25-rest-api-doc-with-asciidoctor-and-gradle.md

 ## Conclusion

 Is this strategy perfect?
 Nope.
 You have to maintain the documentation as you maintain the code.
 Changing an URL in the code means also changing it in the documentation.
-But it does a good job, in a simple and flexible way, without having to fight with a tool which thinks it knows better than you do.
+But it does a good job, in a simple and flexible way, without having to fight with a tool which thinks it knows more than you do.